iamhnnh/README.md/README.md

 I like building things that make life easier, exploring new technologies and sharing knowledge.

 - 🤓 I'm interested in coding and mathematics.
-- 🏫 I'm currently studying Computer Engineering (CE) at the Trimex Colleges.
+- 🏫 I'm currently studying Computer Engineering at the Trimex Colleges.
 - 💻 I'm currently working on some projects in software, hardware and network.
 - ⚡ Fun fact: I also want a bubble tea🧋.